sb2bg/marionette/docs/run.md

 Tags should be stable scalar labels.
 Attribute keys should be stable scalar text, and values should use the narrow typed union Marionette exposes.
-`mar.runAttributesFrom` derives attributes from a scalar-only run config struct using field names as keys and declaration order as output order.
-That makes field names part of the exported trace contract.
-Use `mar.runAttribute` directly when a stable exported key should differ from an internal field name.
+Use `mar.runAttribute` when writing exported metadata names directly.
+`mar.runAttributesFrom` is still available for scalar-only config structs, but field names become exported trace keys, so it is best for small config structs whose field names are already stable public metadata.
 Runtime behavior should read from the config, not from derived attributes.
 Do not put pointers, addresses, unordered dumps, or machine-local paths in run metadata.

 ## Checks